GEMS: User & roles management

 • A significant increase in the percentage of users with the correct system access.

-Another morning, another challenge.
-In my cozy home office, where inspiration thrives, I wrapped myself in the warmth of a soft blanket as our team embarked on another virtual journey.
-Through the lens of Zoom, Miro, and FigJam, I dove headfirst into a whiteboarding exercise with the Product Owner.
-Thanks to her great experience with UX Stategy, this collaboration session once again felt like a breeze.
+Another day, another challenge.
+In my cozy home office, where ideas flow freely, I snuggled up in a soft blanket as our team started another virtual meeting.
+Through Zoom, Miro, and FigJam, I jumped into a whiteboarding session with the Product Owner.

 User management interface plans